 This is what it looks like when divs cry.

-Just as well structured content adds to the user-experience for your site’s visitors, semantic markup, in my opinion, adds to your website’s user-experience for search engines.
+Just as well structured content adds to the user-experience for your site’s visitors, semantic markup adds to your website’s user-experience for search engines.

 No, it isn’t the end all be all of on-page SEO—not by a long shot—but if you’re like me and believe that well structured information architecture can help indexing and rankings by adding context to your content, then remember to cross your semantic t’s and dot your semantic i’s.